AGWeb18/Operational-Processing-Scripts/Readme.md

 3. On Line 12, the "file_path" variable needs to be pointed to your machine.

 `C:\\Users\ **username** \ Path to the folder with csv's \`

+4. Save the changes and **press F5 to run the script.